ejayj/Christmas-Server-Modpack/README.md

 **A modpack for christmas 2023!
 Runs on forge 1.20.1.**
 A small modpack for a Christmas 2023 for myself and my friends, help yourself to enjoy!

-NOTE FOR OPTIFINE USERS:

-The Christmas Festivity mod has some problems with some shaders, the author recommends Sildurs Vibrant Shaders 1.31 High.
+Note: if you use optifine, it may have an issue with the Christmas Festivity mod.
+See below for more info!

 **HOW TO (PLEASE READ!!!)**